Therapy

 Supporting (regulation and capacity)

-Building capacity for nervous system regulation, emotional processing, and day-to-day support using adapted, neuroaffirming approaches.
+Building practical ways of supporting nervous system regulation, emotional processing, and everyday life.

 How sessions are adapted